10 Easy Spring Recipes For Lasting Energy And Health

 Many bitter roots help boost liver function, strengthen immunity, and create a healthy environment for new spring microbes to proliferate.
 Baby microgreens (like sprouts) are loaded with nutrients for healthy gut bacteria.
 Additionally, spring fruits are incredibly nourishing.
 Berries and cherries are rich in antioxidants, helping transform the gut.

 Along with the suggestions above, one of the best ways to feel vibrant this season is via balanced blood sugar.
 Truthfully, keeping blood sugar stable is a year-round affair.
-Blood sugar, also known as blood glucose, is a type of sugar that’s present in your bloodstream.
-It comes from the foods you eat.
-Particularly, sweet and starchy carbohydrates (bread, pasta, rice, fruit, cookies, etc.).
-Your body breaks down these carbohydrates into glucose, which is then transported through your bloodstream to your cells, which are used as energy fuel.
-In fact, glucose is the body’s preferred source of fuel.
+Blood sugar, lso known as blood glucose, is a type of sugar that’s present in your bloodstream.
+It comes from the foods you eat—particularly, sweet and starchy carbs (bread, pasta, rice, fruit, cookies, etc.).
+Your body breaks down these carbohydrates into glucose, which is then transported through your bloodstream to your cells.
+Your cells use this energy as fuel.
+And while your cells need glucose for survival, too much can cause a slew of unwanted conditions.

 See here for optimal blood sugar ranges!
 Want to know your specific blood sugar levels?
-Consider wearing a continuous glucose monitor.
+And as mentioned, consider wearing a continuous glucose monitor.

 Many factors affect your blood sugar levels, including the foods you eat, your activity level, stress, medications, and medical conditions—like diabetes.
 More specifically: